ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

 repeating as many times as necessary.
 Then replace all “\\n}” with “}”.
 Another thing to look for is multi-line for statements.
 It would be nice if these could be removed by uncrustify, but it doesn’t.

+For the Python code, Dilawar uses the black software, available at https://pypi.org/project/black/.
+He says that if I change the Python code, just run ``black filename.py`` to auto-format the code, thus keeping the format consistent.

+Similarly, he uses clang-format for C++ files, but is less worried about format consistency there.

 Code merging
 ~~~~~~~~~~~~